warpcomdev/termtray/README.md

 - CRT-style green terminal output by default
 - Configurable foreground color with `-color RGB`
 - Configurable tray/window title with `-title TEXT`
-- Configurable tray/window icon with `-icon PATH`
+- Configurable tray/window icon with `-icon NAME`
 - Scrollback buffer of 200 lines
 - Close-to-tray behavior when the desktop supports a tray
 - Tray menu to restore the window after it has been hidden